Gary-FullStack/JoMama-software-solution/readme.md

 # JoMama's Website

-Mock Business website for software solutions, but I can easily chang things up to fit any business.
+Intro site for an "alternative" Social Forum website, but I can easily change things up to fit any business.
 Dark-themed design with modals and other features.

 <img src="./images/jomama.png" />